tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 false; // boolean
 ```

-It also has arrays, callables and any user define class or interface which are
+It also has arrays, callables and any user define classes or interfaces which
-all also types.
+are all also types.

-Being a dynamic language means that an variable or function arguement can contain
+Being a dynamically typed language means that a variable or function arguement
-any type at any time (this also goes for function return types):
+can contain any type at any time (this also goes for function return types):

 ```php
 <?php